 Mayak Eggs (Drug Eggs).
 Soft-boiled eggs with a jammy yolk in a soy-based marinade with addictive flavors!
-These delicious eggs are savory, sweet, spicy with nutty sesame flavor and umami taste.
+These easy delicious eggs are savory, sweet, spicy with nutty sesame flavor and umami taste.

 What are Mayak Eggs?

-Mayak Gyeran (마약계란) is the Korean name for these Korean soy sauce jammy eggs.
-The literal translation is Korean is "drug eggs", thanks to their addictive flavors!
+Mayak Eggs aka "Mayak Gyeran" (마약계란) is the Korean name for these Korean soy sauce jammy eggs.
+The literal translation in Korean is "drug eggs", thanks to their addictive flavors!
 Rest assured, there are no actual drugs in these eggs.

 Ingredients

-The below ingredients are required for Korean boiled eggs.
 Please scroll down to the recipe card below for measurements:

 - Fresh large eggs: at room temperature.
 Tip: if you forget to remove your eggs from the fridge in advance, rinse under warm water.
 For bright yellow egg yolks, source free range eggs with Omega 3s.
 Avoid using older eggs for best taste.